jeffreykegler/old_kollos/notes/misc/strand.md

 * medials, which are those dotted rules which are neither predictions or completions.

+* penults, which are a special kind of medial, in which the dot is just before the last RHS symbol.

 If a dotted rule has the dot after a RHS symbol instance, the predecessor of that dotted rule is the dotted rule